By Brenda Della Casa

-Though we tell ourselves that we need to be ‘polite’ and engage every text that pops up on our phones, the reality is that we all have different values and expectations, and quite frankly, not everyone is meant to be our friend.
-Still, let’s face it; even when we know deep down disengaging is the right thing to do, we often don’t make a move.
-Sometimes this is because we aren’t sure how to do it without hurting someone’s feelings and other times, we fear suffering some kind of social backlash from mutual parties, but according to experts, the most common reason is simply that setting boundaries makes a lot of us feel guilty.
+Though we tell ourselves that we need to be ‘polite’ and engage every text that pops up on our phones, the reality is that we all have different values and expectations, and quite frankly, not everyone is meant to be in our lives.
+Still, let’s face it; even when we know deep down that disengaging is the right thing to do, we often refuse to make a move.
+Sometimes this is because we aren’t sure how to do it without hurting someone’s feelings and other times, we fear suffering some kind of social backlash from mutual parties.
+According to experts, the most common reason is simply that setting boundaries makes a lot of us feel guilty.

 You can’t trust them.
 Listen, everyone tells a fib now and then (cough: late trains, Zoom fails) but there is a big difference between saying the stain on your friend’s dress doesn’t look as bad as it does and making up entire narratives about yourself, or worse, others.
 Healthy relationships are based on trust and people bond through vulnerability and intimacy.
 If you can’t count on the person to be who they say they are and do what they say they will do, what’s the point of having them in your life?